-Revenue attributable to our monthly hosted Business services accounted for 96% and 95% of total Business revenue for the three months ended March 31, 2009 and 2008, respectively.
+Revenue from our Business segment accounted for 86% and 87% of total revenue for the three and six months ended June 30, 2009, respectively.
+Revenue attributable to our monthly hosted Business services accounted for 96% of total Business revenue for the three and six months ended June 30, 2009.
+Revenue from our Business segment accounted for 85% of total revenue for the three and six months ended June 30, 2008.
+Revenue attributable to our monthly hosted Business services accounted for 93% and 94% of total Business revenue for the three and six months ended June 30, 2008, respectively.
 Our service agreements typically have twelve month terms and, in some cases, are terminable or may terminate upon 30 to 90 days' notice without penalty.
 Given the time required to schedule training for our clients' operators and our clients' resource constraints, we have historically experienced a lag between signing a client contract and recognizing revenue from that client.
 This lag has recently ranged from 30 to 90 days.

-Revenue generated from online transactions between Experts and Users is recognized net of expert fees and accounted for approximately 13% and 16% of total revenue for the three months ended March 31, 2009 and 2008, respectively.
+Revenue generated from online transactions between Experts and Users is recognized net of expert fees and accounted for approximately 14% and 13% of total revenue for the three and six months ended June 30, 2009, respectively.
+Revenue generated from online transactions between Experts and Users accounted for approximately 15% of total revenue for the three and six months ended June 30, 2008.